OUR PROGRAM COMPONENTS

 The social enterprise model gives Women’s Bean Project a sustainable way to achieve its mission.

-During the 9-month program, each woman earns a steady paycheck and receives support services to overcome barriers to employment through job readiness, interpersonal and life skills needed to become self-sufficient in the workplace and community.
+Over the course of our 6-9 month program, each woman earns a steady paycheck and receives support services to overcome barriers to employment through job readiness, interpersonal and life skills needed to become self-sufficient in the workplace and community.
 As a result – it ushers women with significant barriers into the economic mainstream.

 Stabilization/Removing Employment Barriers: Immediately after a woman is hired, a case plan is developed and access to services to meet basic needs such as housing, transportation, child care, and health care are available.